 Getting a dog can be an exciting experience, particularly for first-time owners.
-However whether you’re adopting an older canine or purchasing a young puppy, there are a few things you’ll need to keep in mind when it comes to your yard from now on.
+However, whether you’re adopting an older canine or purchasing a young puppy, there are a few things you’ll need to keep in mind.
+Your yard can be dangerous to a curious pup.
 So here are the top tips you can use to help make sure your backyard is functional and safe for your new pet.

 Pick A Bathroom Area

 One of the most helpful things you can do right off the bat is to choose an area in your yard that will serve as a bathroom space.
 And then, of course, you’ll want to train your dog to use it.
 This will help to keep the rest of your yard free of waste and prevent your property from quickly becoming a stinky mess.